Salt Lake City Traffic Ticket Lawyer

 Many people shrug off traffic tickets without realizing the serious consequences that can result.
 Traffic violations range in severity from minor infractions to criminal offenses, and in some cases, the penalties involve costly fines, suspension of your driver’s license, and even incarceration in jail or prison.
 If you or a family member was pulled over, arrested, or received a speeding ticket or other traffic citation in Utah, you need an experienced Salt Lake defense attorney who can protect your rights while fighting to lessen the consequences you face.

-Do You Need a Lawyer for Traffic Violations in Utah?
+Do You Need a Lawyer for Traffic Violations in Salt Lake City?

 Utah traffic violations are often combined with additional charges, which can be even more serious.
 The nature of the violation should be explained on your ticket or traffic citation, which should also supply a time and date you are expected to appear in traffic court.